danielpark95/hq-trivia-solver/README.md

 ***Syntactic Parses:***
 >Parse tree = (ROOT (SBARQ (WHPP (IN In) (WHNP (WDT which) (NN college) (NN class))) (SQ (MD would) (NP (PRP you)) (VP (VB be) (ADJP (RBS most) (JJ likely) (S (VP (TO to) (VP (VB study) (NP (DT a) (NN syzygy)))))))) (. ?)))

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* I'd like to thank Professor Tim Hunter for guiding me with the project and providing key insights necessary to complete the project as part of UCLA's Student Research Program 199.
+I'd like to thank Professor Tim Hunter for guiding me with the project and providing key insights necessary to complete the project as part of UCLA's Student Research Program 199.